 Alkhurma Hemorrhagic Fever in Travelers Returning from Egypt, 2010

-Figure 1.
-Phylogenetic tree based on sequences of the amplicon produced by the flavivirus nonstructural protein (NS) 5 gene reverse transcription–PCR (amplicon size, 208 bp; position in reference AF331718, nt 9077–9275), performed on the acute-phase serum samples of 2 travelers returning to Italy from Egypt (open arrow) showing relationship with other flaviviruses.
+Figure 2.
+Phylogenetic tree based on the sequences of Alkhurma hemorrhagic fever virus E gene amplicon (amplicon size, 516 bp; position in reference AF331718, nt 1398–1913),obtained from acute-phase serum samples from a patient who had traveled to Egypt (open arrow) with respect to other flaviviruses.
 Sequences are identified by name and GenBank accession number.
-Multiple alignment of other flavivirus sequences available in GenBank was generated by use of the ClustalW 1.7 software (www.clustal.org) included in the Bioedit package (www.mbio.ncsu.edu/BioEdit/BioEdit.html).
 The phylogenetic tree was constructed by nucleotide alignment, the Kimura 2-parameter algorithm, and the neighbor-joining method implemented in MEGA 4.1 software (www.megasoftware.net).
 The robustness of branching patterns was tested by 1,000 bootstrap pseudo-replications.
 Scale bar indicates nucleotide substitutions per site.
 DFV, dengue fever virus; JEV, Japanese encephalitis virus; WNFV, West Nile fever virus; TBEV, tick-borne encephalitis virus; OHFV, Omsk hemorrhagic fever virus; KFDV, Kyasanur Forest disease virus.
 The relevant part of the tree is enlarged at right.